AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-deliveries.md

 * The extraction file is sent to the router and the delivery is finished.

+### Calculation of costs and stocks {#calculation-of-costs-and-stocks}

+The file extraction launches two operations: budget calculation and stock calculation.
+The budget entries are updated.

+* The **[!UICONTROL Budget]** tab lets you manage the budgets for the campaign.
+The total of the cost entries is shown in the **[!UICONTROL Calculates cost]** field of the campaign's main tab and the program it belongs to.
+The amounts are also reflected in the campaign budget.

+  The real cost will eventually be calculated from information supplied by the router.
+Only messages actually sent are invoiced.

+* Stocks are defined in the **[!UICONTROL Administration > Campaign management > Stocks]** node of the tree, and cost structures in the **[!UICONTROL Administration > Campaign management > Service providers]** node.

+  Stock lines are visible in the stock section.
+To define the initial stock, open a stock line.
+The stock is decremented each time a delivery takes place.
+You can define an alert level and notifications.

+>[!NOTE]
+>
+>For further information about cost calculations and stock management, see [Providers, stocks and budgets](../../campaign/using/providers--stocks-and-budgets.md).

 ## Managing associated documents {#managing-associated-documents}

 You can associate various documents with a campaign: report, photo, web page, diagram, etc. These documents can be in any format (Microsoft Word, PowerPoint, PNG, JPG, Acrobat PDF, etc).
 To link documents with a campaign, see [Adding documents](../../campaign/using/marketing-campaign-deliveries.md#adding-documents).